 The University of Idaho Coeur d'Alene does not have formal student housing.
 See the links below for local chamber of commerce business directories:

-University of Idaho Coeur d'Alene students have access to the UI and North Idaho College libraries.
+University of Idaho Coeur d'Alene students have access to the U of I and North Idaho College libraries.
 Information for distance education students is available at Library Services.

 Students who are certified teachers or licensed school personnel also have access to the the Regional Special Education Library.
 For more information, you can contact them at 208-292-2528.

 Current University of Idaho Coeur d'Alene students are eligible for a reduced membership rate at the North Idaho College Student Wellness and Recreation Center.
 To receive this rate, you must show a student ID and copy of your current class schedule.
 For more details, visit the NIC Campus Recreation website.